songqiaohu/CADM-plus/README.md

 ## Acknowledgments

-We extend our sincere gratitude to our THUFDD Group, led by Prof. Xiao He and Prof. Donghua Zhou, for the invaluable support and contributions to the development of this scheme.
+We extend our sincere gratitude to our THUFDD Group, led by Prof. Xiao He and Prof. Donghua Zhou, for invaluable support and contributions to the development of this scheme.

 ---